The Wine Alchemy Privacy Policy

 - Any recommendations made are based on personal opinion and experience.
 These are without guarantee.

 - External Links to wine stockists and wines, including their prices and availability, are illustrative.
-They were correct at the time of initial publication.
+They were correct at the time of initial publication and are not updated unless otherwise indicated.

 - Wine Alchemy does not sell wine, provide investment advice, or offer wine valuation services.